freakingdocs/website/docs/_index.md

 We write and curate useful documentation for tech stacks we begrudgingly use.

 That pretty much covers all tech stacks, so this site is for you.

+Interested in contributing?
+Please visit our [GitHub](https://github.com/freakingdocs/website) repository to find out how.